arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 <a name="Overview" />
 ## Overview ##

 A growing expectation of any cloud offering is the ability to automate the deployment and management of infrastructure components, like virtual machines, networks, storage, and databases - and enable customers to build and manage higher level applications on top of these in a rich DevOps friendly way.
-The Azure Resource Manager, provides a **Language** (Azure Resource Manager Template Language) that allows a declarative, parameterized description (a **Template**) of a set of related resources, so that they may be deployed and managed as a unit.
+The Azure Resource Manager (ARM), provides a **Language** (Azure Resource Manager Template Language) that allows a declarative, parameterized description (a **Template**) of a set of related resources, so that they may be deployed and managed as a unit.
 The Templates are text-based (JSON), making it easy to use them with source code control systems like TFS and Git.

 <a name="Objectives" />
 ### Objectives ###